-The Northern Forum is a non-profit, international organization composed of eighteen sub-national or regional governments from eight northern countries.
+The Northern Forum is a non-profit, international organization composed of thirteen sub-national or regional governments from five countries.

-Green shows the current NF regions, Yellow shows business partnership host regions.
+Green shows the current NF regions, Yellow shows membership applicants.

 The Northern Forum Members include: